Pepe Jaramillo

-Pepe Jaramillo (born José Jaramillo García; October 27, 1921, Lerdo - April 30, 2001, Andalucia) was a notable Mexican pianist, composer, arranger, and recording artist.
+Pepe Jaramillo (born José Jaramillo García; born October 27, 1921, Lerdo, Durango, Mexico; died April 30, 2001, Andalucía, Spain) was a notable Mexican pianist, composer, arranger, and recording artist.
 He was most active in London as an EMI recording artist in the 1960s and 1970s.
-Born in Lerdo, Durango, he began his professional music career playing in night clubs in México City.
-Relocating to London in the late 1950s, his many recordings and worldwide concert appearances brought him international fame.
-He died in his sleep of anemia at his villa in Spain.
-(On the internet, his activity has often been confused with the Ecuadorean singer of the same name.)
+Born in Lerdo, Durango, he began his professional music career playing in night clubs in Mexico City.
+Relocating to London, England, in his thirties, his many recordings and acclaimed concert appearances brought him international fame.
+At the age of 79, Jaramillo died of anemia in his sleep at his villa in Andalusia, Spain.
+Online, and within other sources, Jaramillo has often been confused with an Ecuadorean singer of the same name.

 Biography

 Early life and career in Mexico

-Both of Pepe's parents were originally from the state of Chihuahua, but they moved to Lerdo, Durango in 1908.
-Pepe's father was Vicente Baca Jaramillo, and his mother was Doña Enriqueta García.
-Pepe had a sister and three brothers.
-His sister's piano playing inspired the four-year-old Pepe to teach himself to play the piano by ear.
-His family arranged for private lessons with a local teacher, and Pepe later continued his private lessons with a Director of the Méxican Conservatory of Music.
-In spite of his musical gifts, his family urged him to prepare for a success in a more stable profession.
-After studying dentistry for a frustrating two years, Pepe completed his higher education at the Milton Business Academy in México City, and he also devoted himself to learning English, French, Portuguese and Italian.
-Pepe then worked for several years for a British mining company in the state of Chihuahua.
-While visiting the bar at the fashionable Ritz hotel in México City, Pepe played their piano for the amusement of his friends and, consequently, was offered a job performing in the hotel's night club.
-This was the beginning of Pepe's lifelong career as a musician who specialized in Latin American rhythms (rumba, bolero, cha cha, samba, etc.)
+Both of Jaramillo's parents were originally from the state of Chihuahua, having relocated to Lerdo, Durango in 1908, the year he was born.
+Pepe's father was Vicente Baca Jaramillo and his mother was Doña Enriqueta García.
+He also had a sister and three brothers.
+Jaramillo's sister's piano-playing inspired the then-four-year-old to teach himself to play the instrument, largely by ear.
+His family soon arranged for private lessons with a local teacher, and Jaramillo later continued his private lessons with the director of the Mexican Conservatory of Music.
+In spite of his musical gifts, his family urged him to still have a back-up plan within a more stable profession.
+Thus, after studying dentistry for a frustrating two years, Jaramillo completed his higher education at the Academia de Negocios de Milton (Milton Business Academy), México City; he also devoted himself to learning English, French, Italian and Portuguese.

+Jaramillo was employed for several years under a British mining company operating in the state of Chihuahua.
+One evening, while visiting the bar of the fashionable Ritz-Carlton in Mexico City, Jaramillo casually began "tinkering" on the grand piano in the hotel lobby for the entertainment of his friends; upon hearing his playing, hotel management promptly offered him a job playing in the Ritz-Carlton's night club.
+This marked the beginning of Jaramillo's lifelong musical career, during which he focused on the composition, arrangement and performance of various Latin American and Spanish musical styles, including Cuban cha-cha and rumba, boleros, and Brazilian samba, among others.

-After a successful three-year stint at the Ritz, Pepe was next employed by friends who had built the "Quid Grill" restaurant and bar.
-Hollywood friends of the owners were successful in introducing Pepe to radio and television in México City, and he also became highly in demand as an accompanist for visiting singers. "(He has worked with a great many of the most famous Latin-American and Spanish artists.)"
+After a successful three-year term at the Ritz, Jaramillo was subsequently employed by friends who had opened the Quid Grill, a restaurant and bar.
+In turn, it was these friends' Hollywood actor friends who proved to be instrumental in introducing Jaramillo to the mainstream media, beginning in Mexico City; he also became highly sought after as an accompanist for visiting and touring vocalists and other musicians.